jacobandresen/now/README.markdown

 #Introduction

-Yase lets you crawl webpages and put them into a database where you can search them.
+YASE lets you crawl webpages and put them into a database where you can search them.

 #dependencies